rohrerj/scion/doc/dev/design/FABRID.rst

 FABRID policy selection extensions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the FABRID policy selection procedure, we could add short cuts for the identifiers, such as:
-``2@REJECT``, to reject all paths that pass through ISD2.
+In the FABRID policy selection procedure, we could add shortcuts for the identifiers, such as ``2@REJECT``, which rejects all paths that pass through ISD2.

 The query mechanism could be extended to only apply policies from EXPRESSION_IF_TRUE on the hops that have matched the QUERY_EXPRESSION.
 Similarly policies from EXPRESSION_IF_FALSE would be applied to hops that do not match the QUERY_EXPRESSION.

+Global policy list
+^^^^^^^^^^^^^^^^^^^^^

+In the current implementation, we only have local policies.
+To use global policies we need a place where we can store them in a append-only fashion, that can be fetched from all ASes.
+A possible suggestion would be to create an append-only list and store it in the SCIONLab github repository.

 Rationale
 ==========